ashleylevi/protoMaster/README.md

 * The ability to save incorrect questions to restudy at a later time.
 * The ability to delete questions that were previously saved.

+### Installation and Setup Instructions

+1. Clone down this repository.

+2. cd into directory.

+3. Run `$ npm install` in terminal.

+4. Run `$ npm start` in terminal to start server.

 ![ProtoMaster screenshot 1](images/protomaster.png)